 Step 3: Installing an app

 Once an app is approved, the next step is installation.
-The user who submitted the original request will receive a message from Slackbot letting them know that the app is approved to be installed in the workspace they requested.
+The user who submitted the original request will receive a message from Slackbot letting them know that the app is approved for installation in the workspace they requested.
 At this point, they’ll be directed to visit the App Directory to install the app on the requested workspace.

 Installation flows will vary across apps—because each app requires a different combination of permissions and additional configuration for the app to get set up from end to end.
 There are two primary inputs that determine the installation flow: